Pharaoh Oppresses the Multiplying People

 Pharaoh's fear turns Israel's fruitfulness into a target, but oppression only exposes the futility of resisting God's covenant purpose.

-10 Come, let’s deal wisely with them, lest they multiply, and it happen that when any war breaks out, they also join themselves to our enemies and fight against us, and escape out of the land.”
+10 Come, let us deal shrewdly with them, or they will increase even more; and if a war breaks out, they may join our enemies, fight against us, and leave the country.”

-12 But the more they afflicted them, the more they multiplied and the more they spread out.
-They started to dread the children of Israel.
+12 But the more they were oppressed, the more they multiplied and flourished; so the Egyptians came to dread the Israelites.

-14 and they made their lives bitter with hard service in mortar and in brick, and in all kinds of service in the field, all their service, in which they ruthlessly made them serve.
+14 and made their lives bitter with hard labor in brick and mortar, and with all kinds of work in the fields.
+Every service they imposed was harsh.

 Pharaoh's fear turns Israel's fruitfulness into a target, but oppression only exposes the futility of resisting God's covenant purpose.